lamhq/tech-notes/pages/software-engineering/modeling/uml/class-diagram/relationship/associations.md

 Object of one class "owns" object of another class.

 The child can exist independently of the parent.

-Example: Delete the Classroom and the Students still exist.
+Example: delete the Classroom and the Students still exist.

 The relationship is displayed as a solid line with a **unfilled** diamond at the association end, which is connected to the class that represents the aggregate.